Dealing with Rejection

-To help us to forgive we need to ask the Lord to show us the pain which the offender has; which most likely feeds their offensive behaviour.
+To help us to forgive, we need to ask the Lord to show us our offender’s pain which most likely feeds their offensive behaviour.
 This will help to place our feet in their shoes.
-When you experience and have insight into the heart of the offender, forgiveness is easier, we may even begin to feel empathy for our ‘enemy’.
+When you experience and have insight into the heart of the offender, forgiveness is easier and we may even begin to feel empathy for our ‘enemy’.

 Offence is not given but taken.
-Although Scripture clearly warns those through whom offence comes (Luke 17:1-2), in Matthew 18:21-22 we are challenged to forgive seven times seventy a day without an apology being given.
-Just as Christ interceded for His murderers to be forgiven by the Father without them even realising their fault and apologising for it.
+Although Scripture clearly warns those through whom offence comes (Luke 17:1-2), in Matthew 18:21-22 we are challenged to forgive seven times seventy times a day, without an apology being given.
+Christ interceded for His murderers to be forgiven by the Father without them even realising their fault and apologising for it.
 This is the epitome of meekness.

-As ambassadors of Christ and as an extension of his love and forgiveness toward others, we are called to love our enemies and even bless them materially and help them physically.
+As ambassadors of Christ and as an extension of His love and forgiveness toward others, we are called to love our enemies, and even bless them materially or help them physically.
 This is what Christ does for all of mankind.
-So at the end of the day our forgiving of others is not only for our benefit but even more so for the extension of his kingdom, his love and his presence.
-We are tools for his pleasure and for his purpose.
+So, at the end of the day, our forgiving of others is not only for our benefit but even more so for the extension of God’s kingdom, His love and His presence.
+We are tools for His pleasure and for His purpose.